 If you’ve yet to see Girls Trip, then you’re pretty much living underneath a rock.
 Girls Trip screams empowerment, liberation and sisterhood, while educating its audience on what it means to live your life to the fullest.

-The success of Girls Trip showed an all Black, female led cast too can be a box-office hit while inspiring, motivating and engaging women of all shapes, backgrounds and races.
+The success of Girls Trip showed an all-Black, female led cast too can be a box-office hit while inspiring, motivating and engaging women of all shapes, backgrounds and races.
 With that being said, here are some lessons all women should embrace after seeing Girls Trip.

-It’s Okay to Know You’re Better Than a Situation and Leave.
+It’s Okay To Know You’re Better Than A Situation And Leave.

-You’re a Woman Without a Ring and Kids?
+You’re A Woman without A Ring and Kids?
 That’s Cool Too.

-Women are women, but humans too.
+Women are women, but humans first.
 The sole purpose and gain of a woman’s existence isn’t to procreate and be married.
 As stated before, women think, feel, grow, change and sometimes decide marriage with children just isn’t their thing – and that’s okay.
 Here we enter “Dina” played by the new face of comedy, Tiffany Haddish.
 Dina is fun, sassy, sexually liberated, man-less and childfree.
-She may have some small kinks to work out in her professional life but overall she’s content with the woman she is and crosses whatever hurdle life throws her way.
+She may have some small kinks to work out in her professional life but overall she’s content with the woman she is and she crosses whatever hurdle life throws her way.

 There’s a stigma that suggests women at a certain age should be married with children, or else something is wrong.
 It’s an ideology that still associates women with being the nurturers and caretakers of the home.
 These principals are exploited through media, religion and other facets of human activity.
 However, some greats like Oprah Winfrey and Shonda Rhimes have made it point to share that their work supersedes the desire to have a traditional family.
 Dina teaches us that you don’t have to be married with children to be “normal” or accepted by society.